gplepage/vegas/doc/source/tutorial.rst

 the cost of evaluating the integrand at the Monte Carlo sample points.
 Integrands written in pure Python are probably fast enough for problems where ``neval=1e3`` or ``neval=1e4`` gives enough precision.
-Realistic problems, however, can require hundreds of thousands or millions of function evaluations, or more.
+Some problems, however, require hundreds of thousands or millions of function evaluations, or more.

 The cost of evaluating the integrand can be reduced significantly